IgniteUI/help-topics/topics/08_Known-Issues/04_Breaking-Changes-Revision-History/~Breaking_Changes_Revision_History.md

 ### Topics

 Detailed information regarding the Breaking Changes of each release is covered in the following topics:
+- [Breaking Changes in 2018 Volume 2](Breaking-Changes-2018-Volume-2.html): This topic summarizes the breaking changes in the %%ProductName%% library for the 2018 Volume 2 release.

+Detailed information regarding the Breaking Changes of each release is covered in the following topics:
-- [Breaking Changes in 2018 Volume 1](Breaking-Changes-2018-Volume-1.html): This topic summarizes the breaking changes in the %%ProductName%% library for the 2017 Volume 2 release.
+- [Breaking Changes in 2018 Volume 1](Breaking-Changes-2018-Volume-1.html): This topic summarizes the breaking changes in the %%ProductName%% library for the 2018 Volume 1 release.

 Detailed information regarding the Breaking Changes of each release is covered in the following topics:
 - [Breaking Changes in 2017 Volume 2](Breaking-Changes-2017-Volume-2.html): This topic summarizes the breaking changes in the %%ProductName%% library for the 2017 Volume 2 release.